 I do strongly believe that intersectional advocacy is not only needed, but necessary.
 To that end, I am continually working to be better at listening, understanding, and holding space for others.
 I have a focus on underrepresented minorities in tech because that aligns closest with my personal life, but I strive to be an understanding and empathetic advocate in every aspect I can.

 When I’m not working or programming, you can find me swing dancing, doing gymnastics, playing board games, playing with makeup, thrift shopping for the perfect dress, nerding out about keyboards, drinking coffee, sampling scotch, or playing with my dog, Lupita.
-Research interest wise, I tend to get most into build systems, programming language theory, type systems, category theory, formal verification, information geometry, and distributed systems.
+Research interest wise, I tend to get most into resilience engineering, systems safety, build systems, distributed systems, programming language theory, type systems, category theory, formal verification, and information geometry.
 I also read quite a bit, and frequently write about my findings on mastodon.

 Hazel spends her days working on building out teams of humans as well as the infrastructure, systems, automation, and tooling to make life better for others.
 She’s worked at a variety of companies, across a wide range of tech, and knows that the hardest problems to solve are the social ones.
 Hazel currently serves as a Director on the board of the Haskell Foundation and is fondly known as the Infrastructure Witch of Hachyderm (a popular Mastodon instance).
 She also created the official Haskell “setup” Github Action and helps maintain it.
 She enjoys traveling to speak at conferences and sharing what she’s learned with others.